Taça da Liga: Format

 For 2022–23, due to fixture congestion surrounding the 2022 FIFA World Cup, all Segunda Liga and Primeira Liga teams (except reserve or B teams) were placed into 8 groups (6 groups of 4 teams and 2 groups of 5 teams), with the group winners advancing to the knockout phase, consisting of quarter-finals, semi-finals and the final.
-All knockout stage games are one-legged fixtures, with the semi-finals and finals still played in a neutral ground.
+All knockout stage games are one-legged fixtures, with the semi-finals and finals still played at a neutral ground.
 All group stage games and the quarter-finals were played during the international break surrounding the World Cup.